microsoft/winget-cli/src/AppInstallerCLIE2ETests/README.md

 - Export file using Personal Information Exchange (.pfx) file format
 - Create and confirm password using SHA256 encryption (any password will work, just make sure to remember it for later)
 - Save HTTPS development certificate and refer its certificate path and password when launching the Localhost Webserver
-### How to run LocalhostWebServer.exe
-The executable can most likely be found in this path: **\src\x86\Release\LocalhostWebServer**

-The command line call to run the executable needs to follow the format:

-    LocalhostWebServer.exe StaticFileRoot=<Path to Serve Static Root Directory> CertPath=<Path to HTTPS Developer Certificate> CertPassword=<Certificate Password> <Port=Port Number>

-Therefore to run the executable in the command line, simply change into the directory that contains **LocalhostWebServer.exe** and run the executable with the corresponding parameter values.
-Here is an example: (Don't forget to modify the path to match your own local computer)

-    cd C:\Users\MSFT\source\repos\winget-cli\src\AnyCPU\Debug\LocalhostWebServer

-    LocalhostWebServer.exe StaticFileRoot=C:\Users\MSFT\AppData\Local\Temp\TestLocalIndex CertPath=C:\Users\MSFT\Temp\HTTPSDevCert.pfx CertPassword=password

 ## 2. Prepare Test.runsettings file